Our Occupational Therapy Team

 Lizette Alexander Occupational Therapist & Clinical Lead Toronto East

 Lizette Alexander OT Reg.
-(Ont) is a registered Occupational Therapist who has been working in community paediatrics since she graduated from the University of Toronto in 1997.
-Her scope of practice includes assessment and treatment of children with learning disabilities, attention deficit disorders, autism, developmental delays and physical disabilities.
+(Ont) is a registered Occupational Therapistwho has been working in community paediatrics since she graduated from the University of Toronto in 1997.
+Her scope of practice includes assessment and treatment of children with Autism, Learning Disabilities, Attention Deficit Disorders, Developmental Delays, Developmental Coordination Disorder, Feeding disruption or pickyness, Sensory Processing Differences, and also Giftedness.
 Prior experience includes consultation within schools and community based therapy with children ages 0 to 2 years.
 She has completed the Level 1 certification course for the Handwriting Without Tears (HWT) program and trained in the Pre-K through Grade 5 curriculum and Print Tool ™ assessment.
 She is also certified in Therapeutic Listening.
 Lizette is also trained in the Orton Gilligham Approach to reading, writing, and spelling and has successfully adapted the program to support children with special needs in basic reading skills (SK – Grade 2).
 She is currently on staff at the Child Development Center at the Michael Garron Hospital.
+Lizette co-founded Hand Skills for Children which was recently rebranded to the Toronto Children’s Therapy Centre in order to have the opportunity to work and collaborate with other health professionals on the team to support families in the community.
+She strives to provide client centered and holistic services that are fun and playful for each child.

 Jacquie Martin Occupational Therapist & Clinical Lead Toronto West